Last-gasp Icardi header grabs Inter derby spoils

 Icardi had the ball in the net early on, but the striker's effort was ruled out for offside after a check with VAR.

-Although the opening stages of the game were not overflowing with attacking quality, there was plenty of niggle, with Milan midfielder Lucas Biglia left incensed after he was booked despite appearing to have been stamped on by Radja Nainggolan.
+Although the opening stages of the game were not overflowing with attacking quality, there was plenty of niggle, with Biglia left incensed after he was booked despite appearing to have been stamped on by Nainggolan before the Belgian hobbled off.

-It was the former Roma man who had to be substituted, though, as he hobbled off to be replaced by Borja Valero.

 Nominal home side Inter looked the more likely to find a breakthrough in the first half, with Ivan Perisic seeing a header palmed away by Donnarumma and Stefan de Vrij striking the crossbar with a twisting volley.